gboquizosanchez/yushutsunyuu/README.md

 - Wikitable-unicode folder with .txt extracted from SomaTrans.exe tool inside of `input` folder.

 ## Running 🛠️
+To install PHP dependencies just type in CLI `composer install`.

 In the root of project with CLI type `php yushutsunyuu` with from below arguments.

 ### Arguments ⚙️